 We may participate in financial instruments with off-balance-sheet risk to satisfy the financing needs of our borrowers.
 These financial instruments include commitments to extend credit.
 The instruments involve, to varying degrees, elements of credit risk in excess of the amount recognized in our consolidated financial statements.
 Commitments to extend credit are agreements to lend to a borrower as long as there is not a violation of any condition established in the contract.
-Commitments and letters of credit generally have fixed expiration dates or other termination clauses and may require payment of a fee by the borrower.
-We may also participate in standby letters of credit to satisfy the financing needs of our borrowers.
-These standby letters of credit are irrevocable agreements to guarantee payments of specified financial obligations.
+Commitments generally have fixed expiration dates or other termination clauses and may require payment of a fee by the borrower.
 The following table summarizes the maturity distribution of unfunded credit commitments on loans at December 31, 2013.

-(dollars in thousands) Less than 1 year 1 - 3 years 3 - 5 years Over 5 years Total Commitments to extend credit Standby letters of credit Commercial letters of credit \$ 59,752 339 500 \$ 34,634 75 - \$ 2,073 29 - \$ 299 - - \$ 96,758 443 500 Total commitments \$ 60,591 \$ 34,709 \$ 2,102 \$ 299 \$ 97,701
+Less than Over 5 (dollars in thousands) 1 year 1 - 3 years 3 - 5 years years Total Commitments to extend credit \$ 6,287 \$ 2,038 \$ 150 \$ 2,411 \$ 10,886